 The following is intended as a guide for students and faculty interested in the Individual Degree Concentration in the Interdisciplinary Studies program to prepare their proposals.
-Students should also make an appointment with the Director of the Interdisciplinary Studies Program, Dr. Surain Subramaniam, at firstname.lastname@example.org for guidance in creating a successful proposal.
-He can also be reached at 828-232-2409 or in ZEIS HALL ROOM 209.
+Students should also make an appointment with the Director of the Interdisciplinary Studies Program, Dr. Agya Boakye-Boaten, at firstname.lastname@example.org for guidance in creating a successful proposal.
+He can also be reached at 828-350-4564 or in Owen Hall office 320D.
 Deadlines for submission of proposals are set midway through fall and spring semesters.

 Requirements for an Individual Degree Concentration

 1. There must be a persuasive rationale for the individual program

 The student and faculty will design a rationale for the proposed program of study, indicating how this particular program will meet the educational goals of the IST program and how the individualized program differs from existing major/minor programs at UNC Asheville.
 This would include an explanation of the need for an individualized degree concentration.
 A persuasive rationale must also include the reasoning behind the focus of the proposal and what the course of study is intended to accomplish.
 It is expected that the proposed course of study will be academically sound and intellectually defensible.
 The following types of proposals are not appropriate for an Individual Degree Concentration:

 - Proposals for majors that the university does not have the resources to provide.

 - Proposals that are based on the specific requirements of a professional program or are narrowly tailored for a specific career.